Preparing Your Book Marketing Campaign for Success

-7 Facts About Book Marketing Campaigns Every Author MUST Know
+7 Book Marketing Campaigns Facts Authors MUST Know

 By Mike Onorato

 Congratulations!
-You’ve finished your manuscript, turned it into your editor or self-published your book and now you’re done and ready for media to come knocking and the sales to start, right?
-Wrong.
-Writing a book is just the first part.
+You’ve finished your manuscript, turned it into your editor, or self-published your book, and now you’re done and ready for media to come knocking and the sales to start.
+But writing a book is just the first part.
 Now comes the fun!
 Marketing and promoting your book.
 But not knowing what’s in store for you can be a daunting challenge.
 So here are seven facts about book marketing campaigns – some of which may surprise you – you should know and be ready for.
-As the author of the book, you know the content the best so you’re an integral part of its success.
+As the book’s author, you know the content the best, so you’re an integral part of its success.
 You won’t need to master all of them, but you should know and be aware of all of them.

 - Platform – Platform, platform, platform.
 You ideally want to cultivate your author platform months in advance of your book launch.
-That means establishing your social media platforms, using them and updating them regularly, blogging and using email lists and reaching out to any network you may have to make them aware of the book.
-You’ll want to contact your network prior to release, once it’s out and again after it’s been out; multiple touchpoints at multiple times.
-And it’s imperative that you provide a call-to-action – whether that is encouraging pre-orders, purchases or reviews.
+That means establishing your social media platforms, using them and updating them regularly, blogging, using email lists, and reaching out to any network you may have to make them aware of the book.
+You’ll want to contact your network before release, once it’s out, and again after it’s been out, multiple touch-points at multiple times.
+And you must provide a call-to-action – whether that is encouraging pre-orders, purchases, or reviews.
 Tell them what to do!

 - Partner – Partner with a book publicist to help get the word out – there are thousands of books published every day.
 So how can you help your book stand out?
-One of the ways is to partner with a publicist to help with press materials, messaging and media outreach.
-A publicist can help you reach your target audience, help drive sales and build buzz and attention for your book.
+One way is to partner with a publicist to help with press materials, messaging, and media outreach.
+A publicist can help you reach your target audience, help drive sales, and build buzz and attention for your book.